eclipse-archived/ceylon/language/runtime-js/README.md

 in the type initializer, instead of generating the usual code.
 This feature is independent of the file containing the constructor for the type; this means you could have both, just one, or none of `YourType.js` and `YourType$init.js`.

+###Customizing type constructors

+Having to write a complete constructor in JS is rarely necessary; in most cases only a little customization is needed, to add some private native values to the instance that will be returned.

+Type constructors in the JS backend are very similar to their Ceylon counterparts: they're a function that returns a new instance.
+The difference is that interfaces also have a function but in this case they *must* receive an already existing instance, and the functions only add stuff to it.

+For native types, this process can be customized at two points: a function can be called _before_ any stuff is added to the type, and another can be called _after_ the constructor's code is executed, right before the instance is returned.

+This is even doable when compiling regular Ceylon code to JS.
+The difference when compiling the language module is _where_ the files with these functions are expected.
+The files need to be in the same directory where the constructor would be, with the suffixes `_cons_before` and `_cons_after`.
+For example, you can have one (or both) of `YourType_cons_before.js` and `YourType_cons_after.js`.

+If these files exist, they must contain an anonymous function, with the same parameters as the constructor.
+For classes, all the parameters are passed first, then the type arguments (if it's a parameterized type) and finally the instance which is being constructed.
+For interfaces, only the type arguments (for parameterized interfaces) and the existing instance are passed.
+The function is then immediately invoked and the execution continues.

+When compiling the language module, a message is printed when the compiler finds one of these functions and stitches it into the constructor.